 Transfer the mixture to the bowl of a mixer with whipping hook and whip at high speed until stable mousse is formed.

 Transfer the mousse to a pastry bag fitted with 1/2 cm round piping tip, and fill the cream puffs.
 After filling, put a small raspberry in the bottom of each cream puff.
 Refrigerate.

-Vanilla cream: in a bowl of a mixer with a whipping hook put cream, powdered sugar, vanilla and stabilizer and whip on high speed, until you get a very stable cream.
+Vanilla cream: in a bowl of a mixer with a whipping attachment put cream, powdered sugar, vanilla and stabilizer and whip on high speed, until you get a very stable cream.

 Transfer the cream to a pastry bag fitted with 2 cm round piping tip and pipe large mounds of vanilla cream on top of each cream puff.

 Decorate with fresh raspberries, chopped pistachios and powdered sugar and serve.

 - The cream puffs are at their best on the day of preparation, but you can keep them in a closed container in the refrigerator up to 4-5 days.

 - It's important to add the raspberries and chopped pistachios just before serving.